 Tyler Henson was a junior at a private school, the Heritage School, and he was a multi-sport athlete.
 Sadly, this is the fifth fatal Coweta County crash this year.

 In another Coweta County accident on Saturday morning, another 17-year-old teenager was involved in a crash.
 According to authorities, Dylan Young, of Newnan, was driving southbound on Happy Valley when he lost control of his vehicle and hit a utility pole at the drivers’ side door.

 Young had to be taken out of his pickup truck by the Coweta County Fire Department and transported to Grady Hospital.
 Sadly, he suffered a broken back, broken neck, broken pelvis, two broken hips, broken leg, and other injuries.

 As Young has many surgeries left to go, a fund at Charter Bank was set up to help pay his medical expenses.

-The Law Offices of Shane Smith extends their condolences to the family and friends of Tyler Henson, and we would like to wish Dylan Young a full recovery.
+Shane Smith Law extends their condolences to the family and friends of Tyler Henson, and we would like to wish Dylan Young a full recovery.